madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

  - learnt about leftist heaps a purely functional replacement to array-based binary heaps;
- - looked at all major parts of Haskell's type-level computation features;
+ - looked at major parts of Haskell's type-level computation features;
  - ran simulations to test functional equivalence of various implementations;
  - did a commentary on Haskell as an interactive theorem prover.